bochaco/safe_thing/README.md

 **S**ecure **A**ccess **F**or **E**very**thing**

 ### Project Goals
-- Provide IoT software developers with an easy and straight forward way to integrate their IoT devices to the SAFE network without worrying about network, security and/or authentication & authorisation protocols.
+- Provide IoT software developers with an easy and straight forward way to integrate their IoT devices to the SAFE Network without worrying about network, security and/or authentication & authorisation protocols.
-- Create a project which can be used as a knowledge base for developers trying to learn and implement software for the SAFE network.
+- Create a project which can be used as a knowledge base for developers trying to learn and implement software for the SAFE Network.
-- Allow the SAFE network community to participate in a project which creates added value for the SAFE network, and which leads to help promoting it and to achieve mass adoption.
+- Allow the SAFE Network community to participate in a project which creates added value for the SAFE Network, and which leads to help promoting it and to achieve mass adoption.
-- Ultimatly, **have the next-gen IoT framework and communication protocol to be designed and developed by the SAFE network community itself!**
+- Ultimatly, **have the next-gen IoT framework and communication protocol to be designed and developed by the SAFE Network community itself!**

 ### The Library and API
 The SAFEthing library is composed of several parts but its core is just a Rust crate with a simple and well defined Rust API.

-Internally it contains all the mechanisms to communicate with the SAFE network thru the [safe_client_libs](https://github.com/maidsafe/safe_client_libs), abstracting the client application from all of it without the need for the application developer to even understand how the SAFE network works.
+Internally it contains all the mechanisms to communicate with the SAFE Network thru the [safe_client_libs](https://github.com/maidsafe/safe_client_libs), abstracting the client application from all of it without the need for the application developer to even understand how the SAFE Network works.

-In an analogous way as to how the SAFE network itself provides different programming languages bindings, there will be a SAFEthing Rust FFI interface which can be used to interact with the API from any programming language, like C/C++, but also a set of different language bindings so people can develop their SAFEthings software even with JavaScript, Python, Lua, etc.
+In an analogous way as to how the SAFE Network itself provides different programming languages bindings, there will be a SAFEthing Rust FFI interface which can be used to interact with the API from any programming language, like C/C++, but also a set of different language bindings so people can develop their SAFEthings software even with JavaScript, Python, Lua, etc.

 A WebService API will also be created on top of the Rust API to allow the communication with the SAFEthings network thru a REST interface.
 This is mainly intended to support smart home devices, and tools potentially needed to provision them.